 Takeaway for marketers: Introducing audience subscription as a key KPI for your content marketing will ensure your brand is kept top-of-mind – both with prospects but also current clients.
 Having an engaged subscriber base will allow you to deliver targeted content to address their real business problems.

 We live in an age of limited attention spans.
 When it comes to the professional service industry, the target audience of content is often time-poor executive leaders who need to maximize their use of time.
 Marketers can address this by ensuring all published content is relevant and valuable, but also clear and easily digestible.
 Ensuring your content is consumer-centric and addressing a specific niche ensures the reader will be interested, while designing your content in a way that draws attention and highlights key points, quotes or statistics will ensure your reader will take away the right information regardless if they read the full article or skim-read for key points.
 Furthermore, positioning the most important information at the beginning of your content and above the fold will pique your readers’ interest and encourage them to more thoroughly engage with your content.

 Takeaway for marketers: The design of your content can be just as important as the substance.
 Ensuring your readers’ eye is immediately drawn to the key points of your article will ensure that even skim-readers will understand and retain your key messaging.

 At Tag, we work with brands and agencies to create marketing campaigns that attract, engage and convert.
 With extensive experience in the professional services space, we have the knowledge and expertise to achieve your brand goals.
 Our global team of marketing experts work with your brand to create targeted content at scale to educate, engage and empower your clients.

-Schedule a call today to discuss how Tag can help with your changing marketing needs.
+Get in touch to discuss how Tag can support your changing marketing needs.